KG-NINJA/openai-to-z-fuwa/README.md

 Why hide your ninja moves?
 Let’s build open, reproducible pipelines—because the real treasure is sharing methods! https://code.earthengine.google.com/70d55d624ecefd927ee8c0929fce3243

+🌾 Toponyms as Living Memory: Decoding Place Names
+In Amazonia, many place names—especially those from Indigenous languages—are more than labels.
+They are echoes of ancient knowledge, sacred geography, and unwritten memory.

+Even local residents may not know the hidden meaning behind a name.
+Yet that meaning may carry spatial clues from ancestors who sensed the land in ways we no longer do.

+Examples like Teso dos Bichos (“Mound of Animals”) and Teso do Piri (“Piri Mound”) may hint at ceremonial mounds or forgotten settlements.

+By analyzing NDVI anomalies around such names, we hypothesize that:

+Toponyms encode buried site metadata.

+These names, passed down unknowingly, preserve spatial memory of sacred sites.

+AI + toponym filtering could unlock access to ruins that even archaeologists have overlooked.

+This project treats names as clues—not just linguistic, but archaeological.

+“What if the past encoded itself not in stone, but in sound?”

+🔠 Toponym Analysis Pipeline (Future Work)
+We plan to integrate:

+Indigenous toponym corpora

+Natural Language Processing (NLP) over historical place names

+Cross-referencing with NDVI + soil data layers

 ## 🌍 Expanded Geo-Analysis via Earth Engine

 To refine the discovery process, we expanded our spatial analysis across the western-to-eastern Amazon basin using Google Earth Engine.